sahilparikh98/sahil-site-old-jekyll/_posts/2019-02-28-ankit-help.md

 {'James': 89, 'Charles': 100, 'Bryn': 69, 'Alice': 100},
 {'Troy': 93, 'James':100, 'Charles':88}]
 ```
 This can't be compared in the `max()` function.
 What it needs is items that are comparable.
 How about numbers?
 Those seem pretty comparable to me.
 How do I turn all of that into a set of numbers?
 And in one line?
 Are you overwhelmed?
-It's not a huge issue, because Python has really powerful list builders.
+It's not a huge issue, because Python has really powerful feature called **list comprehension**.

 We're going to use Python's list comprehension, which allows us to put values into a list based on some other iterable.
 The list building concept says that this:
 ```python
 l = ['1', '2']